ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 Now execute the following command

 ```
-$ cs15lwi24
+$ cs15lsp24
 ```

 (That's one, five, l (lowercase letter L, not one); the one and l look very close in some fonts.
 And remember that when we write the `$`, that's not for you to type in!
 It's just a convention for how we write commands.)

-You should get the following output:
+You should something like the following output:

 ```
-Sun Jan 02, 2022 11:28pm - Prepping cs15lwi24
+Tue Apr 09, 2024 11:28pm - Prepping cs15lsp24
 ```

 Now your terminal is connected to a computer in the CSE basement, and any